khanofficial108-ops/Retail-Chain-Intelligence-Platform/README.md

 📊 Executive Summary: From Clean Data to 10x Growth

-Based on your verified graphs and cleaned data, here are actionable insights and a 10x growth roadmap:
+Based on verified graphs and cleaned data, here are actionable insights and a 10x growth roadmap:

 ---

-🔍 Key Insights from Your Data
+🔍 Key Insights from Data

 1. Revenue Concentration (The 80/20 Rule)